Art and Design Student Interim Review: Monday, April 27th – Tuesday, April 28th, 2020

 - Research, sketches, concept drawing, compositional plans and/or other materials that demonstrate your process.

 - Two or more examples of artists who you are inﬂuenced by and their work (at least two works from artists living and working today).

 - One or more examples of theorists/critics/authors whose writing informs your work.

-- Explain your work briefly and how it was developed (you could include reference to artists and theorists that you are looking at here).
+- A brief explanation of your work and how it was developed (you could include reference to artists and theorists that you are looking at here).
 Describe the process from the original concept to the ﬁnished work.

-- Describe the formal qualities of the work.
+- A description of the formal qualities of the work.
+How do your formal choices support the content?
 Please refer to the principles of design (balance, emphasis, movement, pattern, repetition, proportion, rhythm, variety, and unity) when appropriate.
-How do your formal choices support the content?
+What would you change about your work?

 - What would you change about your work?